Home

 3. Inform users

-→ Your privacy policy should make it clear which tools you use, which data is collected and for what purpose.
+→ Your privacy policy should clearly state which tools you use, which data is collected and for what purpose.

-Why is user analysis an important part of conversion rate optimization?
+Why is user analysis an important part of conversion rate optimisation?

-User analysis is part of a functioning Conversion rate optimization (CRO).
-The aim is to understand how users really interact, to specifically test this behavior and to optimize it sustainably based on the results.
+User analysis is part of a functioning conversion rate optimisation (CRO).
+The aim is to understand how users really interact, to specifically test this behaviour and to optimise it sustainably based on the results.

-With Axisbits, I know from personal experience that conversion rate optimization is very detailed and time-consuming, but Just as lucrative can be.
+At Axisbits, we know from our own experience that conversion rate optimisation is very detailed and time-consuming, but equally lucrative.

-If your website or shop consistently falls below expectations, it might be worth taking a look from the outside.
+If your website or shop consistently falls below expectations, it might be worth taking an outside perspective.
 A neutral assessment often helps to identify hidden potential.
-Get in touch with us and we'll show you how we approach user analysis and conversion rate optimization of your site.
+Get in touch with us and we’ll show you how we approach user analysis and conversion rate optimisation for your site.

 {{fs-btn-cta}}